-Qatar is home to a U.S. airbase from which its planes and drones strike terror targets in Afghanistan, Iraq and now Syria.
+Qatar is home to a U.S. airbase from which its planes and drones strike terror targets in Afghanistan, Iraq, and now Syria.
 But Qatar also sponsors many of the extremists that America bombs.
-The government has publicly boasted of funneling nearly $1 billion over the past decade to Hamas, a Palestinian group that has officially designated as “terrorist” by Israel, the European Union and the United States.
+The government has publicly boasted of funneling nearly $1 billion over the past decade to Hamas, a Palestinian group that has officially been designated as “terrorist” by Israel, the European Union, and the United States.

 In addition, Qatar shelters key members of the Muslim Brotherhood – the gateway organization for nearly every violent Islamic terrorist organization in the world today – and many of its leaders; the Brotherhood.
 Khalid Shaikh Mohammed, the planner of the September 11 attacks, who Qatar funded with a no-show government job in 1996, was a member of the Brotherhood’s youth wing in Kuwait in the 1980s.
 There are many more such examples.
 No wonder, the now-retired General Wald, who opened the U.S. airbase in Qatar, is publicly calling for its closure.

-Qatar’s neighbor in the Gulf, the United Arab Emirates, is equally rich but wholly different in its relationship with the United States.
+Qatar’s neighbor in the Gulf, the United Arab Emirates, is equally rich but wholly different in its relationship with the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States.
 The UAE, which has banned the Muslim Brotherhood within its borders and put some of its leaders on trial, is a stalwart ally in the war on terror.

 Qatar’s pro-American neighbors shut their air and seaports to traffic with Qatar, blocked its trade, and recalled their ambassadors last year.
 Since then, the diplomatic freeze has only deepened.
 These five nations have demanded that Qatar cease its support for violent extremism and stop “normalizing” terrorists by giving them a platform on its state-run Al Jazeera networks.
 Qatar has refused and has increased its trade and diplomatic contacts with Iran, the world’s largest state sponsor of terrorism, and Turkey, an American ally that has turned its back on Israel and cracked down on domestic secularists.